-- (a) operating with a margin of error no greater than 1.5%; and - (b) correctly - (i) measuring elapsed time and distance travelled; and

-(ii) calculating and displaying the relevant fares.
+- operating with a margin of error no (a) greater than 1.5%; and - (b) correctly - - elapsed (i) measuring time and distance travelled; and - calculating and displaying the (ii) relevant fares.

-66. Sealing a taximeter
+Sealing a taximeter 66.

 (1) An authorised meter adjuster must not seal a taximeter under these regulations unless he or she has tested the taximeter and verified that the taximeter complies with regulation 65.